Borgo Egnazia: Borgo Egnazia in the news

 Singer Justin Timberlake and actress Jessica Biel married at Borgo Egnazia in October 2012.
-The ceremony cost $6.5 million as the newly-weds rented the entire resort and flew all guests to the Italian location.
+The ceremony cost $6.5 million as the newlyweds rented the entire resort and flew all guests to the Italian location.

 Also were wedded in the same location, Nikesh Arora and Ayesha Thapar, in a ceremony that lasted from 3 July to 9 July 2014.

+The 50th G7 summit was held at Borgo Egnazia in June 2024.